SLAM&Render: A Benchmark for the Intersection Between Neural Rendering, Gaussian Splatting and SLAM: Experiments

 \subsection{Results}

-\textbf{Novel View Synthesis (NVS). } To highlight the value of independent test trajectories, we evaluated {two state-of-the-art baselines: Gaussian Splatting (GSPLAT)~\cite{kerbl20233d} and FeatSplat (FSPLAT)~\cite{martins2024}, the latter designed to mitigate viewpoint overfitting.} In this experiment, \textit{setup-1}, \textit{setup-3}, and \textit{setup-4} were used under natural, warm, and dark lighting conditions.
-Baselines were initialized with random point clouds and a black background. {GSPLAT used four spherical-harmonics bands, and FSPLAT used 32-dimensional latent vectors and a multilayer perceptron with one hidden layer of 64 units.} They were optimized for a total of 21k iterations, and we report metrics both at 7k and 21k iterations.
+\textbf{Novel View Synthesis (NVS).} To highlight the value of independent test trajectories, we evaluated two state-of-the-art baselines: Gaussian Splatting (GSPLAT)~\cite{kerbl20233d} and FeatSplat (FSPLAT)~\cite{martins2024}, the latter designed to mitigate viewpoint overfitting.
+In this experiment, \textit{setup-1}, \textit{setup-3}, and \textit{setup-4} were used under natural, warm, and dark lighting conditions.
+Baselines were initialized with random point clouds and a black background: GSPLAT used four spherical-harmonics bands, and FSPLAT used 32-dimensional latent vectors and a multilayer perceptron with one hidden layer of 64 units.
+They were optimized for a total of 21k iterations, and we report metrics both at 7k and 21k iterations.
 The baselines were optimized on the respective \textit{train} trajectories of each setup, skipping one every ten frames.
-We evaluate both with the common approach of using skipped frames from the \textit{train} trajectory~\cite{mildenhall2021nerf, kerbl20233d} (see \refTab{tab:nvs_classic}) and using the independently recorded \textit{test} trajectory of each setup (see \refTab{tab:nvs_independent}).
+We evaluate both with the common approach of using skipped frames from the \textit{train} trajectory~\cite{mildenhall2021nerf, kerbl20233d} (\refTab{tab:nvs_classic}) and using the independently recorded \textit{test} trajectory of each setup (\refTab{tab:nvs_independent}).

 The common evaluation indicates an improvement in rendering performance, for both baselines, through the complete optimization process (see \refTab{tab:nvs_classic}).
-Both baselines achieve their best performance under \textit{dark} lighting conditions, which is probably due to using black as initial background color.
-Nevertheless, the test trajectory at \ourdataset reveals that both baselines overfit to the training trajectory.
+Both baselines achieve their best metrics under \textit{dark} lighting conditions. {This is probably due to using black as initial color for the Gaussians and while rendering artifacts are less visible it does not imply a better reconstruction of the 3D structure.} Nevertheless, the test trajectory at \ourdataset reveals that both baselines overfit to the training trajectory.
 Note how the rendering quality does not improve beyond the 7k iteration and even slightly declines in \refTab{tab:nvs_independent}.
-Qualitative analysis in \refFig{fig:nvs_val_vs_test} also showcases the contrast between the high quality rendering of validation viewpoints and the artifacts generated in test viewpoints.
+Qualitative analysis in \refFig{fig:nvs_val_vs_test} also showcases the contrast between the high-quality rendering of validation viewpoints and the {floating artifacts generated to fit training views that a clearly visible} in test viewpoints.
 This result validates the need for datasets with independent trajectories to evaluate novel view synthesis methods and shows that the classic approach of sampling evaluation frames from the training trajectory does not inform about trajectory overfitting.